jonesrussell/godo/README.md

 # Godo

-A cross-platform todo application with quick-note hotkey support and REST API.
+A cross-platform note application with quick-note hotkey support and REST API.

 ## Overview

 Godo combines three powerful features:
-1. A global hotkey that triggers a lightweight graphical popup for instantly capturing thoughts and tasks
+1. A global hotkey that triggers a lightweight graphical popup for instantly capturing thoughts and notes
-2. A full-featured graphical interface for detailed todo management
+2. A full-featured graphical interface for detailed note management
-3. A REST API for programmatic task management and integration
+3. A REST API for programmatic note management and integration

 The quick-note feature uses a minimal graphical window that appears when you press the hotkey - type your note, hit enter, and it disappears.
-The main todo management interface provides efficient task organization with a clean, modern design.
+The main note management interface provides efficient note organization with a clean, modern design.
 The REST API allows for integration with other tools and services.

 ## Features